sheepman39/voluntold-template/README.md

 <br>

 ### Changing the text on the button
-In each of your class hour's, there is an indented section labeled `"className": "<text that will appear on the button>"`.
+In each of your class hour's, there is an indented section labeled `"className": "<sample text>"`.
 Change what is in the <> to the text you would like on the buttons that will be used to select which class you are choosing from.
 If this value is left blank or deleted, it will default to the name of the class hour you put down.

 <br>